miketout/VerusServicesSetup/README.md

 ## Operating System

-This guide is tested on Debian 9 "Stretch".
-Before starting, please install the latest updates.
+This guide tailored to and tested on Debian 9 "Stretch".
+Before starting, please install the latest updates:

 ```
 apt update
 apt -y upgrade
 ```

 ## Poolwallet